 Unexplained weight loss

 If you haven’t made any changes to your diet or exercise routine and you’re still shedding pounds, you might have an overactive thyroid, celiac disease, pancreatitis, diabetes, rheumatoid arthritis, or cancer, to name a few possible causes.
-People who lose 5 per cent of their body weight in six months without cause should see a doctor.
-While you’re there, make sure you avoid these common doctor appointment mistakes.
+People who lose five per cent of their body weight in six months without cause should see a doctor.

 Back pain, often with fever and nausea

 If you are experiencing this, chances are your urinary tract infection has morphed into a full-blown kidney infection.
 Not only is it painful, but without treatment, it can lead to sepsis and organ failure.
 Experts advise skipping DIY remedies like drinking cranberry juice (it mainly works for prevention, not treatment).
 Instead, head straight to the doctor for antibiotics, which should clear things up quickly.